 Students will learn about the role and use of a design process in solving a design problem, and how this is an integral part of success.
 Students will explore, assess, and learn about the characteristics of different materials and how sustainable practices can be engaged throughout the design process.
 Students will gain an increasing awareness and appreciation of environmental issues relating to the design process and engage in safe workshop practices throughout the production phase.
 Students will be taught how to utilise a logical process, and how to develop a range of design ideas that are well informed and creative.
 Students will develop, refine and plan for the production of their chosen designs.

-COLLEGE LEVIES
+Students will apply knowledge, skills, techniques and processes in the making of their own products.

-A College levy is charged for this subject.
-The levy is \$84 per semester but may be subject to change.
+COLLEGE LEVIES A College levy is charged for this subject.
+The levy is \$100 per semester but may be subject to change.